Why Does My Pre-Workout Clump?

 You're a fitness buff and you're into health and wellness, I'm guessing you have a Blender, NutraNinja, or NutraBullet lying around.
 This is probably the most effective way to deal with a chunky pre-workout.
 Simply stick your clumpy pre-workout into a blender, and blend until it's turned back into a powder.

-Many people worry about the safety of taking a clumpy pre-workout, and we get it, who wants to take something that looks like your kitties cat litter box.
+Many people wonder why their pre-workout go hard and worry about the safety of taking a clumpy pre-workout, and we get it, who wants to take something that looks like your kitties cat litter box.
 That said chunky or clumpy pre-workouts are completely safe to consume.

 So in this article we covered why pre-workouts turn clumpy.
 What you can do to prevent it from happening.
 And, how to fix your clumpy or chunky pre-workout if it's already become that way.
 We also covered whether it's safe to continue to take a clumpy pre-workout.